Georgia (country): Topography

 The landscape within the nation's boundaries is quite varied.
 Western Georgia's landscape ranges from low-land marsh-forests, swamps, and temperate rainforests to eternal snows and glaciers, while the eastern part of the country even contains a small segment of semi-arid plains.

-Much of the natural habitat in the low-lying areas of western Georgia has disappeared during the past 100 years because of the agricultural development of the land and urbanization.
-The large majority of the forests that covered the Colchis plain are now virtually non-existent with the exception of the regions that are included in the national parks and reserves (e.g. Lake Paliastomi area).
+Much of the natural habitat in the low-lying areas of western Georgia has disappeared during the past 100 years because of agricultural development and urbanization.
+A large majority of the forests that covered the Colchis plain are now virtually non-existent with the exception of the regions that are included in the national parks and reserves (e.g. Lake Paliastomi area).
 At present, the forest cover generally remains outside of the low-lying areas and is mainly located along the foothills and the mountains.
 Western Georgia's forests consist mainly of deciduous trees below 600 m above sea level and contain species such as oak, hornbeam, beech, elm, ash, and chestnut.
 Evergreen species such as box may also be found in many areas.
-Ca. 1000 of all 4000 higher plants of Georgia are endemic to this country.
+About 1,000 of the 4,000 higher plants of Georgia are endemic.

 The west-central slopes of the Meskheti Range in Ajaria as well as several locations in Samegrelo and Abkhazia are covered by temperate rain forests.
 Between 600–1000 m above sea level, the deciduous forest becomes mixed with both broad-leaf and coniferous species making up the plant life.
 The zone is made up mainly of beech, spruce, and fir forests.
 From 1500–1800 m, the forest becomes largely coniferous.
 The tree line generally ends at around 1800 m and the alpine zone takes over, which in most areas, extends up to an elevation of 3000 m above sea level.

-Eastern Georgia's landscape (referring to the territory east of the Likhi Range) is considerably different from that of the west, although, much like the Colchis plain in the west, nearly all of the low-lying areas of eastern Georgia including the Mtkvari and Alazani River plains have been deforested for agricultural purposes.
 The general landscape of eastern Georgia comprises numerous valleys and gorges that are separated by mountains.
 In contrast with western Georgia, nearly 85 per cent of the forests of the region are deciduous.
 Coniferous forests only dominate in the Borjomi Gorge and in the extreme western areas.
 Out of the deciduous species of trees, beech, oak, and hornbeam dominate.
 Other deciduous species include several varieties of maple, aspen, ash, and hazelnut.

 At higher elevations above 1000 m above sea level (particularly in the Tusheti, Khevsureti, and Khevi regions), pine and birch forests dominate.
-In general, the forests in eastern Georgia occur between 500–2000 m above sea level, with the alpine zone extending from 2,000–2,300 to 3,000–3,500 metres (6,562–7,546 to 9,843–11,483 ft).
+In general, the forests in eastern Georgia occur between 500–2000 m above sea level, with the alpine zone extending from 2,000–2,300 to 3,000–3,500 meters (6,562–7,546 to 9,843–11,483 ft).
 The only remaining large, low-land forests remain in the Alazani Valley of Kakheti.